Teladoc Health Is Providing Free Virtual Health Care Services to Mississippi Residents Impacted by Tornadoes

-/EIN News/ -- PURCHASE, NY, March 25, 2023 (GLOBE NEWSWIRE) -- Teladoc Health (NYSE: TDOC), the global leader in whole-person virtual care, is providing free, 24/7 general medical telehealth visits to Mississippi residents, first responders and others directly impacted by the recent devastating tornadoes.
+PURCHASE, NY, March 25, 2023 (GLOBE NEWSWIRE) -- Teladoc Health TDOC, the global leader in whole-person virtual care, is providing free, 24/7 general medical telehealth visits to Mississippi residents, first responders and others directly impacted by the recent devastating tornadoes.

 Individuals in Mississippi who have been displaced or who cannot access medical care as a result of the storms can seek treatment from a licensed, health care professional for any non-emergency illness by calling Teladoc Health directly at 855-225-5032.
 Individuals seeking physician-authorization for prescription refills of non-narcotic drugs can also get assistance.
 For emergencies, patients should call 911.